by Mina Simhai

-Mina Simhai earned her Certificate in Positive Psychology from the Wholebeing Institute and served as a teaching assistant for CiPP4.
-She teaches positive psychology at George Washington University.
+Mina Simhai earned her Certificate in Positive Psychology from the Wholebeing Institute, and served as a teaching assistant for CiPP4.
 She is also a recovering lawyer, yoga teacher and mother.
 Her latest project is bringing the tools of positive psychology to lawyers and others in the DC area and across the country.
 Her top strengths are judgment, love of learning, curiosity, love, and appreciation of beauty.
 Mina is an avid reader and looks forward to launching the WBI Book Club with you.